zyuzon24/fetch-sre/README.md

 - **Problem:** The original code used `json=body` when sending requests with payloads.
 The `body` provided in the YAML file is already a stringified JSON object (e.g., `'{"foo":"bar"}'`).
 The valid request was being incorrectly marked as a failure due to the API expecting a valid JSON object.
 - **Fix:** Replaced json=body with `data=body`, which sends the body  as provided in the YAML without further encoding.
 - **Identified by:** While testing the YAML sample provided, I noticed that availability was being reported as 25% instead of the expected 50%.
 After looking through each endpoint and printing the server responses, I confirmed that `sample body up`, which should have succeeded, was failing.
 Switching to `data=body` resolved the issue and produced the correct 50% availability.

+### 9. Availability Output Accuracy

+- **Problem**: The original starter code rounded availability percentages to the nearest integer, using round().
+This causes a loss of precision.
+This is significant because for example if you have 1 million requests, a 99.99% success rate (100 failed requests) and a 99.95% success rate (500 failed requests) have a significant difference, and rounding these numbers loses that precision.

+- **Fix:** Updated the code to preserve decimal precision by formatting availability with two decimal places using `availability = (up / total) * 100` and displaying it with `f"{availability:.2f}%"`.
+This ensures accurate visibility of changes in success rates over time.